m1guelch/doom-docker/README.md

 # Usage
-1. Clone this repository
+1. Clone this repository.
-2. Deploy the container
+2. Deploy the container.
-3. Access the game on your web browser
+3. Access the game on your web browser.

 ## 1. Clone this repository